Olevi-id/ip-idp-documentation/_pages/b-using/0-using.md

 You will configure this endpoint URL in your RP instance.
 Most often regarding the metadata exchange, you don't need to do anything else but enter your _client_id_, _client_secret_ and the IdP metadata URL to your RP configuration and you are good to go.

+#### IdP Key Material

+It is important to note that currently the IdP has two potential ways of managing secret key material.
+Here we refer to keys that are used to secure OIDC authentication protocol level message exchange.
+The keys are either:

+1. static
+    * Static key is defined per instance and remains the same over instance node restarts.
+The key rollover will be specifically planned, communicated and scheduled with the clients prior the change.
+    * Static keys provide good continuity for production instances.
+2. changing
+    * Changing key is initialised fro scratch each time during the instance node warm up.
+In theory
+    * Changing keys are most usually used in development, testing or QA-enviornments.
+They are not very good choice to be used in production environments.

+However the key material management is chosen to be done, the RP clients should be implemented so that they rely on key material that is dynamically loaded from IdPs metadata.
+The metadata document referers to the public keyset of the IdP which the RP can use to authenticate protocol message exchange.

+This is practical industry standard of how OIDC is used in the Internet that we follow.
+There are controls to this, but RP client implementor should make extra effort to ensure that:

+* Domain Name ServiceSystem ([DNS](https://en.wikipedia.org/wiki/Domain_Name_System)) service of the client is bullet proof
+* Man-in-the-Middle ([MITM](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)) attacks are very well controlled
+    * espceially on the platform level of the application

 ## RP Installation

 Finally, you need an RP that protects you application.
 Your RP connects to the IdP requesting for user authentication.